fsinfuhh/Bitpoll/README.md

 This is a new version of the Dudel from opatut (<https://github.com/opatut/dudel>) used on <mafiasi.de>, rewritten using the Django framework as a backend.

+# Features
+ * set if anonymous votes are casted or if the user must provide it's name
+ * set if registration is required for voting
+ * allow the creation of private event only accessible to thoses invited
+ * Poll can be created for full day event or just a few hours.
+Custom classes can also be defined
+ * URL can be set manually or randomly choosen

+# GUI

 Poll creation pannel
 ![image](https://user-images.githubusercontent.com/15912256/190876284-ac6dd2e0-04c6-4d44-a53d-7dd72263a109.png)
 ![image](https://user-images.githubusercontent.com/15912256/190876419-d129d3c2-cda0-4da6-8b7a-7a30bf5d83e9.png)